Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 The “Special Promotion Today Only” Scam

-Why it’s a scam: These touts receive commissions from low-quality tailor shops.
+Why it is a scam: These touts receive commissions from low-quality tailor shops.
 The “promotion” is permanent and designed to create false urgency.
 The garments are typically made from terrible fabric with poor construction that falls apart after a few wears.
 This is one of the most prevalent Bangkok tailor scams targeting tourists in high-traffic areas.

 The Tuk-Tuk Driver “Recommendation”